ConorFWild/pandda_2_gemmi/README.md

 qsub -V -o submit.o -e submit.e -q medium.q -pe smp 12 -l m_mem_free=15G submit.sh
 ```

+## PanDDA 2 Usage FAQ

+### The event map doesn't resemble the protein

+This is to be expected if the event map's event does not is not a fragment or actual meaningful change: in such cases the event map is effectively random and should be ignored.

+If there is clearly a fragment present but the event map's quality seems low for the protein: this is typically due to a poorly characterized ground state model and such event maps can be used as normal.

+### An event's density looks like the soaked fragment but it has not been autobuilt

+There are two possibilities.
+The first is that autobuilding the event has failed, typically because the outlying Z-values form a small blob.

+The second possibility is that the event has been autobuilt, but PanDDA prefers another event in the protein to merge into the model shown in pandda.inspect.
+This is because in the current version of PanDDA inspect only one autobuild can be chosen to display for any dataset, regarless of how many events it has.
+PanDDA does occasionally chose a poor autobuild over a good one, so it is important in such cases to manually build the good density and then check that if PanDDA has placed a fragment it too is in a sensible place.

+### Many datasets don't seem to have any event maps

+It is important to check the PanDDA logs to make sure that datasets you are interested in have not been filtered from consideration.

 ## How PanDDA 2 works